 Jump to page content

-Patient engagement, i.e. the active involvement of patients in the research process, varies widely across studies, and little is known about the quality of engagement.
-High quality means that the patient engagement has the potential to increase the relevance or usefulness of a study for patients and/or the society.
-One important prerequisite of quality assessment is high-quality reporting to compare different forms of engagement and their potential influence on studies.
-We use already established tools (see links below) to analyse the quality of reporting patient engagement and the quality of patient engagement in best practice examples.
+Patient engagement varies widely across studies, in which patients have an active role in the research process.
+However, little is known about the quality of the engagement yet.
+Therefore, high quality of engagement in this context can mean that patient engagement has the potential to increase the relevance and usefulness of a study for patients and the society.
+In order to evaluate different forms of engagement and their possible influences on a study, high quality reporting is an important prerequisite of quality assessment.
+We use established tools (see the links below) to analyse the quality of reporting and the quality of engagement in best practice examples for patient engagement in health research.

 For more details, you can find the protocol of the study here.